← Blog

 May 6, 2026Dekimu

-Commander used to live across two domains — runcommander.com for the marketing landing and commander.dekimu.com for the customer dashboard.
+Commander used to live across two domains — runcommander.com for the marketing landing and a separate dashboard subdomain.
 As of today, that's one domain, one repo, one cookie.
-The customer dashboard moves to runcommander.com/dashboard, mirrored at commander.es/dashboard for Spanish.
-The dekimu.com subdomain retires.
+The customer dashboard moves to runcommander.com/dashboard, with commander.es aliased to the same place.
+The old subdomain retires.

 Why two domains was the wrong shape